TrelisResearch/arc-agi-2025/o3-tools/README.md

 - MEDIUM:
 [ ] Bringing the sandbox to be local:
   [x] Just run the code locally each time, rather than use the remote code interpreter.
-  - Drop the MDL / compression calculation altogether from scripts here.
     - Print, after each tool call, the result in terms of pixel match average on all training examples AND number of training examples solved out of those present.
+  [x] Drop the MDL / compression calculation altogether from scripts here.
+  [ ] Strip out "tools calls made" etc. as there are no tool calls.
+There are only turns used.
+  [ ] Automatically support non-reasoning or reasoning models (no flags required).
   [ ] Improve logging:
     - Manually inspect the prompt
     - in our logging / logs, it would be best to save not just the final responses, but the ones before thta too - so I can inspect what the code output is and what is being passed back in.
     - Run tests on low levels of reasoning effort.
+    - Swap to chat completions endpoint so as to allow for openai-style endpoint usage (enable other models, incl. reasoning).

 [ ] Try inputting images of the problem as well as just the problem itself.